Rakkesh-Dev/urban-fork/README.md

 # urban-fork
-This is a imaginary project. built on the idea of indo-fushion restaurant.
-The website is built on top of HTML, CSS and JavaScript
+This is an imaginary indo-fusion restaurant built on HTML, CSS and JavaScript